pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 Mode 3 also currently has the ZX palette so will usually require pot position 3 to be reassigned to bright white (value 127) to match the default on the SAM Coupé.

-Palette changes can be made through functions:
+Palette changes can be made through the following functions:

     #include <arch/sam.h>

     // Set single pot
     sam_set_palette(unsigned char index, unsigned char value);

-    // Set full palette at once with sam_load_palette(unsigned char *data)
+    // Set full palette at once with string of data sam_load_palette(unsigned char *data)